MaksimZinovev/tau-advanced-playwright/README.md

 Chapter 3

-- [x] Exercise 1 -  Implement a new test for "delete 1 book from the collection"
+- [x] Exercise 1 -  Implement a new test for "delete 1 book from the collection" using UI and API.

 Run exercises tests: